msobanjo/courseware/topics/networking/modules/mac-address/README.md

 # bring the interface back up
 ip link set dev [INTERFACE] up
 ```
+You can go through the same process to reset your MAC address to its original value, otherwise you can just restart the system.
 ### Windows
 PowerShell is a great tool for modifying your MAC address temporarily.
+Be sure to take note of your current MAC address before changing it, or else you will have to restart your computer to reset it.
 First we can find what network adapters are available and then change the MAC address accordingly:
 ```powershell
 # find available network adapters